jnunyez/cluster-config/README.md

 ## Quickstart

-For repeatibility purposes before starting the cluster provisioning, assure that you have the keys and certificates necessary to decrypt the sealed secrets object stored in this repo in folder ./manifests/sealed-secrets/02-secrets/overlays/default.
-Once you get the original keys and certificates in a secret object.
-Secret object embedding original keys looks like this:
+For repeatibility and reusage purposes of sealed secrets object, before starting the cluster provisioning assure that you have the keys and certificates necessary to decrypt the sealed secrets object stored in this repo in folder `./manifests/sealed-secrets/02-secrets/overlays/`default.
+Once you get the original keys and certificates in a secret object, you can proceed to provision them in the same namespace where you plan to deploy the sealed secret operator.
+A secret object embedding original keys looks like this:

 ```apiVersion: v1
 data: